eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel/dynamic_series.rst

 First, the application will create an empty chart where X axis represents the time between the current moment and that time minus the :ref:`time_window_parameter` size.
 This window is permanently moving in order to always represent the current time.
-This X axis movement could be paused in order to move and resize the chart at any moment, and new data will still appear.
+This X axis movement can be paused in order to move and resize the chart at any moment, and new data will still appear.

-Every :ref:`update_period_parameter` new data will be displayed in the right side of the chart.
+Every :ref:`update_period_parameter`, new data will be displayed on the right side of the chart.
-The new data displayed references the accumulative value of the data that has been stored in that amount of time.
+The new data displayed references the cumulative value of the data that has been stored in that amount of time.

 .. warning::